Squall line: Life cycle

-Organized areas of thunderstorms activity reinforce pre-existing frontal zones, and they can outrun cold fronts.
+Organized areas of thunderstorm activity reinforce pre-existing frontal zones, and they can outrun cold fronts.
 This outrunning occurs within the westerlies in a pattern where the upper-level jet splits into two streams.
 The resultant mesoscale convective system (MCS) forms at the point of the upper level split in the wind pattern in the area of best low-level inflow.

 The convection then moves east and toward the equator into the warm sector, parallel to low-level thickness lines.
 When the convection is strong linear or curved, the MCS is called a squall line, with the feature placed at the leading edge of the significant wind shift and pressure rise.
-This feature is commonly depicted in the warm season across the United States on surface analyses, as they lie within sharp surface troughs.

 If squall lines form over arid regions, a dust storm known as a haboob may result from the high winds in their wake picking up dust from the desert floor.
 Well behind mature squall lines, a wake low can develop on the back edge of the rain shield, which can lead to a heat burst due to the warming up of the descending air mass which is no longer being rain-cooled.

-Smaller cumulus or stratocumulus clouds, along with cirrus, and, sometimes, altocumulus or cirrocumulus, can be found ahead of the squall line.
-These clouds are the result of former cumulonimbus clouds having disintegrated, or an area of only minor instability ahead of the main squall line.
+Smaller cumulus or stratocumulus clouds, along with cirrus, can be found ahead of the squall line.

 As supercells and multi-cell thunderstorms dissipate due to a weak shear force or poor lifting mechanisms, (e.g. considerable terrain or lack of daytime heating) the gust front associated with them may outrun the squall line itself and the synoptic scale area of low pressure may then infill, leading to a weakening of the cold front; essentially, the thunderstorm has exhausted its updrafts, becoming purely a downdraft dominated system.
 The areas of dissipating squall line thunderstorms may be regions of low CAPE, low humidity, insufficient wind shear, or poor synoptic dynamics (e.g. an upper-level low filling) leading to frontolysis.

-From here, a general thinning of a squall line will occur: with winds decaying over time, outflow boundaries weakening updrafts substantially and clouds losing their thickness.